OSH Answers Fact Sheets

 - Check the tire position locking ring for proper seating and as the tire pressure reaches 52 to 70 kPa (8 to 10 psi), before releasing the pressure.

-- Inflate the tire to manufacturer's recommended pressure before removing restraining devices.
+- Inflate the tire to vehicle manufacturer's recommended pressure before removing restraining devices.

 - Keep the ring with same wheel and clean off rust.